About Me

 2 – 4 slices of bread

-• Reduce the heat, add the cheese, Worcestershire sauce or mustard and season with more salt and pepper, if you think it needs it.
+• Reduce the heat, add the cheese, Worcestershire sauce or mustard and season with salt and pepper.

 • Keep the sauce warm while you toast the bread.

-• Pour some sauce over each slice of toast and eat immediately.
+• Put the toast onto warmed plates, pour some sauce over each slice and eat immediately.

 05 January 2023